Hale Anaole Apartments

 No analysis available

-I looked for hotel rental pool references such as hotel-managed operations, rental program participation, or branded pool language, and found none.
-Since STR itself is not supported by the remarks, a hotel pool cannot be present here.
+I looked for hotel rental pool references such as hotel-managed operations or branded pool participation and found nothing.
+Because STR is not supported in the remarks, this must also be false.

-I searched for mandatory participation language such as required rental program, cannot opt out, or must rent through a pool, and found nothing.
-With no evidence of STR or a hotel pool, mandatory participation is not supported.
+I searched for any language suggesting mandatory participation in a rental pool and found none.
+Since there is no evidence of STR or a hotel program, mandatory pool participation is false.

 No analysis available